thegricean/overinformativeness/README.md

 - Recognition is slower when (color-diagnostic) objects are presented in atypical colors than when they are typically colored (e.g., Naor-Raz, Tarr, & Kersten, 2003; Tanaka et al., 2001; Therriault, Yaxley, & Zwaan, 2009).

 - Furthermore, the contribution of color in object recognition is stronger for objects with a simple and unchar- acteristic shape (e.g., oranges) than for objects with more complex shapes (e.g., fire trucks; Price & Humphreys, 1989).

+- objects that have a color different from stored object knowledge are known to attract visual attention.
+Becker, Pashler, and Lubin (2007) eye-tracked participants who were presented with naturalistic scenes containing an object in an atypical color (a green hand), or in a typical color (a flesh-colored hand).
+Participants fixated earlier, more often, and longer on the green hand than on the normal hand.
+This result could not be ascribed to green being more salient than flesh-color, which Becker et al. controlled for by swapping the hand's color with a mug (which is equally typical in green or flesh- color).

 ## Are we Bayesian referring expression generators?
 (Gatt et al, 2013)